5 Ways the HubSpot CMS Hub Lets You Personalize Your Website

 By Andrew Macey

 When exploring a CMS for your website, personalization is a must-have.
 It’s been said that context is equally as important as content and that you should make sure your website is setup well with both.
 Personalization leads to higher visitor-to-lead conversion rates, an increase in CTA click-through rates and as well as more overall time spent on your site.
-HubSpot’s COS has the great ability to personalize many aspects of your site and is the perfect platform to build and maintain your website on.
+HubSpot’s CMS Hub has the great ability to personalize many aspects of your site and is the perfect platform to build and maintain your website on.

 HubSpot uses what they call “smart content” to personalize aspects of the website.
 Any text module or call to action on the site can utilize a “smart rule” and change depending on who the visitor is.
-The COS provides many personalization options, both for anonymous visitors as well as known contacts.
-To understand this further, let’s discuss the five ways we can personalize your website using the COS.
+The CMS provides many personalization options, both for anonymous visitors as well as known contacts.
+To understand this further, let’s discuss the five ways we can personalize your website using the CMS.

 Country – One way to personalize content on your site is to setup a smart rule based on a visitor’s country.
 This personalization option is available for anonymous visitors and can be extremely helpful when specifically targeting traffic from a particular region or speakers of a certain language.

 Device Type – Using smart content, you can also show specific text or CTAs based on the visitor’s device.
 Knowing that someone is visiting your site from a phone or a desktop can determine which call-to-action you’d like to present, or which blog articles to promote.
 For companies that offer a mobile app or a web-based solution, this type of personalization can be very valuable to highlight that capability.